 I believe in volunteering.
 I believe in philanthropy.
 I believe that when I give a small measure of my time and talent to the benefit of someone else, I am always richer for the effort.
 Throughout my life, I have volunteered personally with numerous organizations.
 When I started my photography business years ago, I carried this spirit of volunteerism over to my business as well.
-Every year I look for a few opportunities where I can donate my photography services to a worthy cause...I like to mix it up so feel free to contact me if you hear of any opportunities I might be interested in!"It's not what the world holds for you, it's what you bring to it." #quote #volunteers
+Every year I look for a few opportunities where I can donate my photography services to a worthy cause...I like to mix it up so feel free to contact me if you hear of any opportunities I might be interested in!

 I have photographed numerous events as a volunteer such as the Nashville Lupus Walk at Centennial Park a few years ago and the American Heart Association Walk in Nashville by Vanderbilt.
 I may add some photos of some of those events later, but today I wanted to talk to you about my volunteer work with the Tennesssee Justice Center.